NikitaPishel/nano-gph/README.md

 void saveTable(const std::string& path);
 ```

-`TexTable()` - Constructor: Creates an empty texture table.
+- `TexTable()` - Constructor: Creates an empty texture table.
-`getTexture(const std::string& texName) const` - Returns a **copy** of the texture associated with `texName`.
+- `getTexture(const std::string& texName) const` - Returns a **copy** of the texture associated with `texName`.
-`getTextureRef(const std::string& texName) const` - Returns a **constant reference** to the texture associated with `texName`.
+- `getTextureRef(const std::string& texName) const`-  - Returns a **constant reference** to the texture associated with `texName`.
 Use this to avoid copying.
+-
-`setTexture(const std::string& texName, const Texture& texture)` - Stores a copy of the provided `texture` under the given `texName` (overwrites if the name exists).
+- `setTexture(const std::string& texName, const Texture& texture)` - Stores a copy of the provided `texture` under the given `texName` (overwrites if the name exists).
-`delTexture(const std::string& texName)` - Removes the texture associated with `texName` from the table.
+- `delTexture(const std::string& texName)` - Removes the texture associated with `texName` from the table.
+-
-`loadTable(const std::string& path)` - Reads a binary file, deserializes the data, and loads the contained textures into the table.
+- `loadTable(const std::string& path)` - Reads a binary file, deserializes the data, and loads the contained textures into the table.
+-
-`saveTable(const std::string& path)` - Serializes the current textures in the table and writes the binary data to the file specified by `path`.
+- `saveTable(const std::string& path)` - Serializes the current textures in the table and writes the binary data to the file specified by `path`.

 ### Colors
 To include the color utility, use header `<ngph/colors>`